-As full-time RVers and chronic DIYers, we carry lots of tools and supplies, and we use them all regularly.
-But even part-time and occasional RVers need a few tools and supplies.
-Today we’re looking at RV electrical supplies in particular because RVing means you’ve got a home-on-wheels with not just one, but TWO electrical systems (12V DC and 120V AC).
+As full-time RVers for more than 20 years, and as chronic DIYers, we’ve carried lots of tools and supplies, and we used them all regularly.
+But now, even as part-timers, we still need tools and supplies.
+So, in this post, we’re looking at RV electrical supplies in particular… because RVing means you’ve got a home-on-wheels with not just one, but TWO electrical systems (12V DC and 120V AC).
 We think these nine items are especially useful to have in your RV toolkit.

 Let’s jump right in!